HASwitchPlate/openHASP-docs/docs/design/styling.md

 ## Text

-Properties for textual objects only.
+Properties applied to the textual elements of the objects.

 | Property          |  Type    | Description
 | :---              |  :---:   | :---